-What claim do you want to make?
+1. What claim do you want to make?

+Think carefully about the claim you want to make and how it will be understood by consumers – if the claim is ambiguous you risk misleading consumers so make sure it’s clear.
 When making an objective claim you should, as always, make sure you hold documentary evidence to support it before running the ad.

-Is it a comparison with an identifiable competitor?
+2. Is it a comparison with an identifiable competitor?

-Are you comparing products meeting the same need or intended for the same purpose?

 Comparisons with identifiable competitors must compare products meeting the same need or intended for the same purpose (CAP Code rule 3.34).

 Essentially, the products being compared must display a sufficient degree of interchangeability for consumers.
-Examples of products it would likely be acceptable to compare under this rule include: branded and non-branded beans; beer and wine; or organic and non-organic produce.
-However, you still need to ensure the basis for the claim is made clear and that the ad isn’t likely to mislead.
+Examples of products it could potentially be acceptable to compare under this rule include: branded and non-branded versions of the same underlying product or organic and non-organic produce.
+However, you must always ensure the basis of the claim is clear and that the ad isn’t likely to mislead consumers materially.

-Is the comparison verifiable?
+4. Is the comparison verifiable?